What Is Term Life Insurance and Who Should Buy It?

 More Coverage Available

 After determining how much life insurance you need, you may be surprised to see that the final figure is $1 million or more.
-With a term life insurance policy, you can buy $10 million or more in life insurance at an affordable price.
+With a term life insurance policy, you can buy $10 million or more in life insurance at a relatively affordable price.

 bond icon